 An audiobook encourages you to move

-People sit too much as it is.
-Either we’re working at a desk, watching TV, playing board games, or just hanging out and our rumps are taking a beating.
-It’s been proven that sitting is the new smoking.
-We also spend hours sitting in traffic or traveling long hours in an airplane.
+As older people, we often spend time sitting at a desk, watching TV, playing board games, or just hanging out on our rumps.
+It’s said that sitting is the new smoking.
+There are also those hours sitting in traffic or traveling on an airplane.
 (Hopefully, we’ll be able to do that again soon!)

 Audio smartphone apps are plentiful